frto027/HeartBeatLanClientBSQuest/README.md

 # Alternative way

-> OSC Protocol is supported
+> OSC Protocol is supported, bluetooth permission is not required

 Use your favorite heart rate OSC senders, send to the port 9000 for your quest device.